Joel Kinnaman: Career

 Kinnaman began his acting career as a child actor in Swedish soap opera Storstad (1990).
 His older sister was dating one of the show's directors, and he asked Kinnaman to audition for a part on the show.
 After portraying Felix Lundström in 22 episodes, he stepped away from acting.

 Kinnaman restarted his acting career in 2002.
 While studying at drama school, Kinnaman featured in several films such as Hannah med H and God Save the King (Swedish: Tjenare kungen).
 He also worked on productions staged at the Backa Theatre in Gothenburg.
 He graduated from Malmö Theatre Academy in 2007 and started working at the Gothenburg City Theatre.
 In the same year, he attracted the attention of Swedish media with the role of Raskolnikov in a stage adaptation of Crime and Punishment.
-Kinnaman went on to star in nine Swedish films in 14 months.
 In 2009, he starred in the film In Your Veins (Swedish: I skuggan av värmen) and played the role of a police informant in six films of the Johan Falk film series.
 He was cast in the film Easy Money (released January 2010), which brought him mainstream attention in Sweden and at the international film market, and also earned him a Guldbagge Award in the Best Actor category.

 Looking to expand his acting career, Kinnaman hired an agent in the United States.
 It was announced in the spring of 2010 that he would be making his international film debut in the thriller The Darkest Hour, which began filming in Moscow in June 2010 and was released in December 2011.
 Between April 2011 and August 2014, Kinnaman had a four-season starring role as Detective Stephen Holder in the AMC television series The Killing, based on the Danish television series Forbrydelsen.
 Kinnaman was one of the contenders for the lead roles in Thor (2011) and Mad Max: Fury Road (2015).
 Although Kinnaman said that he is eager to work and become recognized in the U.S., he added that "I absolutely don't feel that I have to take any role that I can get just because it is the United States.
 I'm looking for something interesting, I'm still young in my artistry, and I must dare to do things even when there's a risk for failure".